-Top Tips for Tax-time Security & Peace of Mind: Part 2
+Top Tips for Tax-time Identity Theft Prevention: Part 2

 Last year, more than 80 million Americans filed their tax returns electronically and even more stored tax-related information insecurely on their computers.
 To prevent electronic identity theft, implement the following security measures: